scottchiefbaker/highlight/README.md

 # Highlight

-Written by Dave Goodell
+Originally written by Dave Goodell

-Forked and modified by Scott Baker
+Forked and improved by Scott Baker

 ---